 Lastly, IPA would like thank all of the companies and construction managers who participated in the study.
 Without their willingness to provide us with detailed information about themselves, we could not have performed research that enabled us to quantitatively link individual characteristics with performance.

-To learn more, please contact the IPA Organizations & Teams group.
+To learn more, please visit IPA Organizations & Teams page.